Mazlan acquired his love of gardening at a young age, and it has been his passion for over 55 years.

 Some of the reported flowerings of Tiger Orchids are in the following cities:

 Tiger Orchid Blooms in Brooklyn

 In 2011, a rare and beautiful event happened at Brooklyn Botanic Garden (BBG) in New York City.
 Its Grammatophyllum speciosum bloomed for the third time since it took up residence at BBG an impressive feat as even in its natural habitat in South East Asia it blooms infrequently.

 The bloom is very impressive with a display of 17 flower stalks and hundreds of Tiger Orchid flowers.
 See the photo below.

 The accompanying video was when it bloomed in 2008.
-Unfortunately, I could not find the video of 2011 blooms.
+Unfortunately, I could not find the video of the 2011 blooms.

 Tiger Orchid Blooms in BBG

 Tiger Orchid Blooms in Singapore

 Wild Tiger Orchids were extinct in Singapore due to their fast development that took place all over the island.
 In 1999, the government started to introduce the plant again and in March 2013, 20 of the 800 Tiger Orchid plants that were reintroduced to the island started to flower.

 These flowering plants were seen not in the 'wilder part' of Singapore but were in public parks, at the road dividers, and in other public spaces.